 Kurt Rönnkvist is an archaeologist and gold and silversmith who specializes in experimental archaeology and replications.
 He is also a bronze caster.

-Roland Williamson is a museum replica maker and re-enactor of thirty-five years’ experience.
+Roland Williamson is a museum replica maker and re-enactor of many years’ experience.
 He has made commissions for many national and regional museums.